parmes/parmes/solfec/theory/locdyn.rst

   \end{array}\right.

 The above formulae can be conveniently applied in a computer implementation.
-They stem from the following algebra of the multi--body dynamics.
+They stem from the following, juxtaposed algebra of multi--body dynamics.
 Let :math:`\mathbf{q}`, :math:`\mathbf{u}`, :math:`\mathbf{f}`, :math:`\mathbf{A}`
 gather the suitable vectors and matrices as